Transition Between Scales

 The Plaza

 The ground floor is conceived as an extension of the public realm.
-A generous open void organizes access while establishing a plaza-like condition capable of extending collective activities toward the city.
+A generous open void organizes the access while establishing a plaza-like condition capable of extending collective activities toward the city.

 All parking is resolved below grade, freeing the ground plane to prioritize pedestrian experience, visual openness, and spatial continuity.